1st Class City

 History and Culture

-- A cold storage plant was the first development at this site in 1938.
-Kalle (Charley) Raataikainen bought fish in this area, which he transported to Sitka.
+- Pelican, about 100 miles west of Juneau, began as a commercial fishing town.
+A cold storage plant was the first development at this site in 1938 when a fish buyer from Sitka, Kalle (Charley) Raataikainen, began buying fish in this area.
 He chose this protected inlet as an ideal cold storage site and named the place after his fish-packing vessel "The Pelican."
-Two of his fish-buying scows were used as a cookhouse, mess hall, bunkhouse, and warehouse, and the community of Pelican grew around this operation; today the seafood plant is in flux, and its future is uncertain.
+Two of his fish-buying scows were used as a cookhouse, mess hall, bunkhouse, and warehouse, and the community of Pelican grew around this operation.
 A store, office, sawmill, post office, and sauna had been erected by 1939.
-A school and cannery were developed in the 1940s, and a city was formed in 1943.
-A boardwalk serves as the town's main thoroughfare, due to the lack of flat land.
+A school and cannery were developed in the 1940s, and the city was formed in 1943.
+At its peak, the cold storage plant processed over 5 million pounds of salmon and halibut annually.
+The commercial fishing fleet was made up mostly of family boats.
+Many of the local residents commercial fished, and some still fish today.
+The cold storage plant closed in 2009 and has not reopened.
+Shortly after it closed, the City of Pelican purchased the fish plant, fuel dock and accompanying properties from Kake Tribal Corporation.
+In recent years, a few locally owned sport charter operations have opened.

 - Federally Recognized Tribe